English claims to the French throne: Anglo-French relations

 Since the Norman Conquest English kings had held territories in France.
 These were extensive at the height of the "Angevin Empire" of the House of Plantagenet in the 12th century, leading to a lengthy conflict with the French monarchs.
-However, by the early 14th century the Plantagenet domains had been reduced to Gascony, also known as the Duchy of Aquitaine, in south-western France and the smaller enclave of Ponthieu in northern France.
+However, by the early 14th century the Plantagenet domains had been reduced to Gascony, also known as the Duchy of Aquitaine, in south-western France and the smaller enclave of Ponthieu in the north.